MSE-487 / 4 credits

 Teaching methods

-Ex cathedra classes (around 2hrs / week) with exercise sessions (around 1 hr per week) supported by the professor and assistants to deepen the understanding and discover the mathematcis of materials sceince / engineering problems.
-Around 1 hour per week exercise modules with a professor to explore the computational approach of an engineering based on the mathematcial concepts learned.
+Ex cathedra classes (around 2hrs / week) with exercise sessions (around 2 hrs per week) supported by the professor and assistants to deepen the understanding and discover the mathematcis of materials sceince / engineering problems.

 Assessment methods